hpc-uk/archer-benchmarks/reports/initial_comp/index.md

 <img src="img/osbli_tgv_perf.png" />

-<span id="_Ref513193726" class="anchor"></span>Figure 3: Performance of the OpenSBLI Taylor-Green vortex benchmark as a function of number of nodes.
+<a id="fig3"></a>Figure 3: Performance of the OpenSBLI Taylor-Green vortex benchmark as a function of number of nodes.

 As we can see in Figure 10, Peta4-Skylake shows the best performance (but not as large an improvement as for CASTEP), ARCHER and Cirrus performance is very similar at these low node counts, and Thomas shows the lowest performance.
 We would expect that the additional memory bandwidth available per node (from the addition of 50% more memory channels) on the most recent Intel processors on Peta4-Skylake to give a performance increase for this benchmark and this is what is observed.
 It is more difficult to understand the lower performance of the Thomas system as it has a similar memory bandwidth per node to both ARCHER and Cirrus, so some other factor is at work here.
 Further work and profiling is needed to understand these performance data and we plan to report on this in future versions of this paper.